Open to residents in Newtown, Te Aro and Berhampore

 Berhampore - limited space available

-Te Aro - limited space available
+Te Aro - full

 Kilbirnie - coming soon - join the waitlist here